Jenil245/ML-Assignment-WineShop/README.md

 # About DATA
 The dataset which is provided represents WineShop online purchase history.

 Dataset contains 82657 entries and 12 columns.
 Two columns contains numerical values.
 Two columns contains text data.
 Rest 8 columns are categorical.

+Problem Statement:
 We have to predict variety of grapes that has been used in making wine.

 <b>Target variable has 17 different categories.</b>